-The digital conference system uses only digital signals for internal transmission, and the microphones used by conference representatives also use “analog-to-digital” conversion technology.
+The digital conference system uses only digital signals for internal transmission, and the delegate microphone also uses “analog-to-digital” conversion technology.
 Most unit devices also use analog-to-digital and digital-to-analog converters, so external analog devices (such as broadcast, recording, wired or wireless audio equipment, etc.) can directly enter the digital system network through the audio media interface.

 Any level of conference requirements can be met by selecting suitable devices through modularization to compose corresponding systems.
-For established systems, more multimedia devices can be added for further expansion of the conference system through computer software control.
+For established systems, more multimedia devices can be added for further expansion of the wireless conference room sound system through computer software control.

-The digital conference system includes digital conference discussion systems, digital conference voting systems, conference subtitle systems, IC card check-in systems and conference camera tracking systems.
+The digital conference system includes digital conference discussion systems, digital conference voting systems, conference subtitle systems, IC card check-in systems, name plate conference system, and conference camera tracking systems.
 The digital conference system connects independent subsystems of conference reporting, speaking, voting, translation, filming, sound, display, network access, etc. to form an organic whole.
 The central control computer coordinates the work of each subsystem according to the conference agenda, providing the most accurate and timely information and services for various large-scale conferences and remote conferences, and configuring perfect management software.
 This simplifies the conference equipment while allowing for easy expansion of functions.